-All of our events are currently on zoom.
+All of our events are currently on Teams.
 Recently we have had a number of people reach out asking if we will be recording an upcoming session.
 We do not record any of our events.
 Our motivation for not recording our events is that we want to create an open forum for discussion without compromising how we express ourselves for fear of a recording being publicly available.

 We also host regular shut-up-and write sessions.
 To find out more about the shut-up-and-write sessions continue reading here.
 To see our calendar for upcoming writing sessions see out shut-up-and-write calendar here.

 Theme: Book club – “All We Can Save”

 For our February meeting we will have a book club where will be discussing All We can Save, described as a series of ‘Provocative and illuminating essays from women at the forefront of the climate movement who are harnessing truth, courage, and solutions to lead humanity forward.’
 Grab a copy of the book and join us to discuss.